 Your doctor may inject a drug called Tensilon, known generically as edrophonium, into one among your veins. you’ll be asked to cross and uncross your legs or get up and sit down several times.

 Your doctor will monitor you to ascertain if the Tensilon improves your muscle strength. this may help them determine whether a condition called myasthenia is causing the droopy eyelid.

 30% Get low Cost + Pay in Monthly + Health Insurance + Cashless

 Dr. Rajesh Kumar Songa

 DM – Neurology Neurologist 6 Years Experience Overall

-- Dr. Rajesh Kumar Songa is a Neurologist and Pediatric Neurologist in KPHB, Hyderabad and has an experience of 6 years in these fields.
+- Dr. Rajesh Kumar Songa is a Neurologist and Pediatric Neurologist in KPHB, Hyderabad and has an experience of 6 years in this fields.
 Dr. Rajesh Kumar Songa practices at Padmaja Hospital in KPHB, Hyderabad.
 He completed MBBS from Osmania Medical College, Hyderabad in 2011,MD – Pediatrics from Osmania Medical College, Hyderabad in 2016 and DM – Neurology from Nizam Institute of Medical Sciences, Hyderabad in 2020.